 What Did John Deere Invent?

-While continuing with his blacksmith services, Deere also experimented with alternative plow designs and invented a polished steel plow, an innovative idea at the time, which he then pitched to local farmers.
+While continuing with his blacksmith services, Deere also experimented with alternative plow designs and invented the polished John Deere steel plow, an innovative idea at the time, which he then pitched to local farmers.
 Deere claimed that this type of machine would furrow into the sticky Midwestern soil better than the traditional wood and cast-iron plows.
 That year, Deere built and sold three plows.
-Little did he know that this would spark one of the most successful farming equipment manufacturing and distribution businesses in the world.
+Little did he know this would spark one of the world’s most successful farming equipment manufacturing and distribution businesses.

-In 1842, Deere built 100 plows, and his business as a retailer grew when he began filling orders for the Patent Cary Plow.
-The demand for the Deere plows prompted Deere to establish a shop, partnership, and workforce to complete the orders that continuously, and increasingly, flowed in.
-In order to support the growing business, Deere started a contract with a Pittsburgh steel manufacturer that would supply the strong steel plates his plow design needed.
+In 1842, Deere built 100 plows, and his retail business grew when he began filling orders for the Patent Cary Plow.
+The demand for the Deere plows prompted Deere to establish a shop, partnership, and workforce to complete the orders that continuously and increasingly flowed in.
+To support the growing business, Deere started a contract with a Pittsburgh steel manufacturer to supply the strong steel plates his plow design needed.

 Why is John Deere’s Invention Important?

-In 1858, though, the U.S. experienced a financial crisis and businesses across the country found sales slipping, Deere’s included.
+In 1858, though, the U.S. experienced a financial crisis, and businesses across the country found sales slipping, Deere’s included.
 Despite the financial struggle, Deere continued working to create efficient and reliable equipment in the agriculture and blacksmith trade.
-John Deere tirelessly created, promoted and perfected farm equipment that made cultivating more land, and growing more crops, faster and easier than ever for American farmers.
+John Deere tirelessly created, promoted, and perfected agricultural equipment, making cultivating more land and growing crops faster and easier than ever for American farmers.
 This increase in food production, in turn, helped promote an increase in population and a subsequent increase in settlers migrating from the East Coast into the fertile lands out West.
-It could be said that Deere’s inventions not only made it possible for more farmers to prosper, but in fact, for the country as a whole to grow and flourish.
+It could be said that Deere’s inventions made it possible for more farmers to prosper and, in fact, for the country to grow and flourish.

-Now let’s take a closer look at John Deere as a person.
+Now, let’s take a closer look at John Deere as a person.
 Once the company was in the hands of his son, Deere focused his attention on civil and political affairs in Moline.
-He was elected as Mayor of Moline and served as the president to the National Bank of Moline, as well as the director of the Moline Public Library.
+He was elected Mayor of Moline and served as the president of the National Bank of Moline and the director of the Moline Public Library.
 His involvement in the public affairs of his community and his influential work as an inventor established Deere as a respected and reliable businessman, a person the American farmer could relate to.
-His devotion to all areas of his life, including to his wife and nine children, has shaped the John Deere Company into the dependable and loyal brand it is known as today.
+His devotion to all areas of his life, including his wife and nine children, has shaped the John Deere Company into the dependable and loyal brand it is today.

 Where is John Deere’s Grave?